Suopunki2002/Tic-Tac-Toe/README.md

 # Tic-tac-toe
 Tic-tac-toe CLI game written in Python.
-You can either play against another player or a simple ai based on the [Minimax](https://en.wikipedia.org/wiki/Minimax)-algorithm.
+You can either play against another player or a simple AI based on the [Minimax](https://en.wikipedia.org/wiki/Minimax)-algorithm.

 ## Playing the game
 You can play the game by running the main.py file.
 If you have opened the root